 Guideline Statement 21

-Male slings should not be routinely performed in patients with severe stress incontinence.
+Clinicians should not routinely implant male slings in patients with severe stress incontinence.
 (Moderate Recommendation; Evidence Level: Grade C)

 Discussion